amar-verma/ToDo-App-Django/README.md

 - 👋 Hi, I’m @amar-verma
-- 👀 I’m interested in coding, developing, skill development and learning new things..
+- 👀 I’m interested in coding, developing, skillS development and learning new things..
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 You Can Contant us from GitHub.